Your Guide to the Best Rabbit Habitat Setup

 Bedding and Litter

-Litter training your rabbit is relatively easy, and it keeps their living space clean.
-Place the litter tray in their preferred toileting area, and keep it filled with a rabbit-safe litter.
-Cleaning the tray daily and replacing the bedding weekly will help maintain a hygienic environment.
+Litter training your rabbit is relatively easy.
+Place a litter tray in their preferred toileting area and fill it with rabbit-safe litter.
+Cleaning the litter tray daily and changing the bedding weekly will help keep the habitat fresh and odor-free.

 Water and Food